Knowledge-Intensive Multimodal Reasoning

 The workshop will cover a range of topics, including but not limited to:

-Knowledge-intensive Multimodal Learning:
+Knowledge-intensive Multimodal Learning

 This topic focuses on method and architecture designs that integrate domain-specific knowledge with diverse data sources (e.g., text, images, sensor data, and structured data) across specialized fields.
 We will cover data curation strategies, modality fusion techniques, representation learning frameworks, and explainability methods aimed at ensuring that models capture the domain knowledge crucial for reliable reasoning in high-stakes settings.

-Multimodal Foundation Models for Specialized Domains:
+Multimodal Foundation Models for Specialized Domains

 This topic investigates how to adapt large-scale and general-purpose multimodal foundation models for domains where specialized expertise is essential, such as clinical diagnostics, scientific research, and advanced engineering applications.
 We will cover strategies for efficient fine-tuning, prompt engineering, domain-centric pre-training, and knowledge distillation to blend foundational capabilities with expert-level insights.

-Embodied AI for Knowledge-Intensive Scenarios:
+Embodied AI for Knowledge-Intensive Scenarios

 This topic explores the integration of multimodal reasoning in physical or interactive domains, ranging from industrial automation to laboratory robotics.
 Key discussion points include sensor fusion, adaptive learning with minimal supervision, human-robot collaboration, and simulation-to-real transfer in safety-critical scenarios.
 Emphasis will be placed on how advanced reasoning techniques—grounded in specialized domain knowledge—can help ensure transparency, robustness, and trustworthiness in embodied AI systems.

-Evaluation and Benchmarking:
+Evaluation and Benchmarking

 Robust evaluation protocols and benchmarks are essential for gauging progress and ensuring the reliability of domain-specific multimodal AI.
-We will cover the development of standardized benchmarks, performance metrics, and testing methodologies designed to capture the full spectrum of specialzied domain challenges for multimodal reasoning.
+We will cover the development of standardized benchmarks, performance metrics, and testing methodologies designed to capture the full spectrum of specialized domain challenges for multimodal reasoning.

-Exploring Broader Topics in Knowledge-intensive Multimodal Reasoning:
+Broader Topics in Knowledge-Intensive Multimodal Reasoning

 In addition to the core themes above, our discussions will expand to emerging areas such as integrating symbolic and neural methods for structured reasoning, ensuring privacy and security with sensitive data, exploring multi-agent collaboration for complex decision-making, and examining societal and ethical considerations when deploying multimodal systems in real-world, high-stakes environments.